Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 .

-128 rad, which stores elastic energy and
+128 rad, which stores elastic energy and creates a local bulge into the

 2.

 Propagation.
-A crystallization front propagates laterally across the 2D sheet.
-At each lattice
+A crystallization front propagates laterally across the 2D

-site reached by the front, two processes compete: lateral stitching (extending in-plane to the
+sheet.
+At each lattice site reached by the front, two processes compete:

 K=

-6 site without a tunneling barrier) and vertical lifting (generating a new layer via
+tunneling barrier) and vertical lifting (generating a new layer via ABC

-ABC stacking, requiring tunneling through a potential barrier).
+stacking, requiring tunneling through a potential barrier).

 3.

 Saturation.
-Tetrahedral clusters accumulate and pack into the densest 3D arrangement, the
+Tetrahedral clusters accumulate and pack into the densest

-FCC lattice with K=12, saturating the Kepler bound [2].
+12, saturating the Kepler bound

 The SSM crystallization front replaces standard slow-roll inflation.
-The 2D causal front
+The 2D

 v